CSCfi/csc-user-guide/docs/apps/csd.md

 or the local CSD administrator at your university.
 This is the recommended way for power users.
 The full installation requires ~18 GB of disk space.

-### Using CSD on Puhti-rhel8
+### Using CSD on Puhti

-[Open the Puhti-rhel8 web interface](https://puhti.csc.fi/) using a web browser and login using your CSC user account.
+[Open the Puhti web interface](https://puhti.csc.fi/) using a web browser and login using your CSC user account.

 1. From there, [launch a Desktop](../computing/webinterface/desktop.md#launching).
 2. Open a `Host Terminal` and  move to a suitable working directory.
 3. Load the CSD module with `module load ccdc/2021`.

 Now you have access to the programs ConQuest, Hermes, Mercury and Mogul.
 Run them by typing `cq`, `hermes`, `mercury`, or `mogul` in the terminal, respectively.
-Note that the GUI performance can be somewhat slow as the Puhti-rhel8 web interface does not yet provide accelerated graphics.
+Note that the GUI performance can be somewhat slow as the Puhti web interface does not yet provide accelerated graphics.

 [GOLD](gold.md) has its own entry in Docs CSC.